mindhiveproject/mindhive/frontend/content/docs/terms.md

 The legal environment and the legal details by which we operate and make your data available can change.
 When this happens, we need to obtain your permission to move forward.
 However, if you give us the broad permissions that are outlined in this agreement, we can quickly adapt to these circumstances and make the necessary legal changes without obtaining permission from every single user.
 </p>
 <p>
 In sum, by engaging with MindHive, you agree that your de-identified data may be shared with authorized Users (Researchers and Educators) and be used for research and educational purposes.
 Only non-commercial use of your data will be allowed: we will never ever sell your data to anyone.
-Finally, you can request that your data be removed from the platform at any time by contacting mindhive@nyu.edu.
+Finally, you can request that your data be removed from the platform at any time by contacting <a href="mailto: info@mindhive.science">info@mindhive.science</a>.
 </p>

 <p>